 - Set time limits on your phone for when you will receive incoming information.
 Yes really…..

 - Every evening, listen to, read or watch at least 30 minutes of something that makes you laugh out loud.
 Preferably 60 minutes.

 Everyone benefits from a bedtime routine to set you up for a good night’s sleep.
 Sleep also boosts our immune system.

 - Get early nights.
 When you’re fearful, sleep can be intermittent.
-The light mornings might be waking you up earlier and if your head is instantly full of Corona thoughts you will probably not be able to go back to sleep when you wake early.
+The light mornings might be waking you up earlier too and if your head is instantly full of Corona stress, you will probably not be able to go back to sleep when you wake early.

 - What if you can get to sleep but wake up in the middle of the night?
 Find a Calm app sleep story and get it ready on your phone to have under your pillow so that if/when you wake up at night you can get back to sleep.
 You can download stories and put your phone onto Airplane mode so your brain doesn’t fry.

 Listen to the news twice a day max.
 No need to keep in high alert mode every hour.
 If it’s important, you’ll hear about it by the end of the day.
-Otherwise your body will be in fight or flight mode all day long, which is much more damaging than you realise and it’s mentally and physically exhausting.
+You need to prevent your body from being in fight or flight mode all day long.
+It is much more damaging than you realise and it’s mentally and physically exhausting.

 Postcard to pop into your neighbours’ doors: viral kindness postcards